 Employment Statistics Of College Students

-Employment opportunities help students earn a great sum for miscellaneous expenses.
+Employment opportunities help students earn an excellent sum for miscellaneous expenses.

 - Around 70% of college students who majored in Computer Science received placement even before graduating.